matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: Run `test/shellcheck.sh` to lint your shell scripts._

 We use [ShellCheck](https://www.shellcheck.net/) for shell script linting (h/t [Julia Evans](https://wizardzines.com/comics/shellcheck/) for introducing me to shellcheck).
 To lint your shell scripts, run the `test/shellcheck.sh` shell script (yes, I know).
-There is no Shellcheck configuration.
+Shellcheck configuration can be found in the `.shellcheckrc` file at the root of the repo.

 Shellcheck is setup to run on all files tracked by git that end `.sh`.
 This can be edited in `test/inner_shellcheck.sh`.